kazu-2020/narabikae/README.md

 ticket.move_to_position_between(t1, t2, challenge: 15)
 ```

-Note:
+> [!NOTE]

-Currently, if two users write to the database at exactly the same time, the system may not detect the duplicate positions, and the process will continue without error.
+> Currently, if two users write to the database at exactly the same time, the system may not detect the duplicate positions, and the process will continue without error.
 This issue will be revisited if there is demand for a more robust solution in the future.

 ## Questions, Feedback